chelokot/language-learner-tg/README.md

 Detailed deployment instructions are available in [docs/vercel-setup.md](docs/vercel-setup.md).
 The `vercel.json` file sets the output directory to the repository root so Vercel deploys the compiled API functions.
-The build process runs `npm run postdeploy` which prepares the database schema and configures the Telegram webhook automatically.
-Locale files in `src/locales` are bundled via `vercel.json` so translations work in production.
+The build process runs `npm run postdeploy`, applying pending migrations via Graphile Migrate and configuring the Telegram webhook automatically.
+Locale files in `src/locales` are bundled via
+`vercel.json` so translations work in production.